-SUSTAINABLE SUPPLY CHAIN PRACTICES

-GRI 204: Procurement Practices
+SUSTAINABLE SUPPLY CHAIN PRACTICES GRI 204: Procurement Practices

-In pursuit of creating responsible and sustainable supply chains, PMBT has implemented approaches based on stringent risk management controls.
-The Group is committed towards legal and regulatory compliance, as well as maintaining a high standard across all business operations.
+PMBT strives to build a responsible and sustainable supply chain, as PMBT works collaboratively with its partners to provide top-notch quality products.
+The Group has taken a stringent risk management control approach in governing the procurement practices.
+The Group is also committed towards legal and regulatory compliance, as well as maintaining a high standard across all business operations.
 These high standards apply for all PMBT's suppliers and vendors within the Group's supply chain as transparency and ethical behaviour form the backbone of productive, long-term relationships.